 In section 4, we study this canonical class of coheirs in $\mathrm{NSOP}_{2}$ theories.
 Before the development of Kaplan and Ramsey's theory of Kim-independence in $\mathrm{NSOP}_{1}$ theories in \cite{KR17}, Chernikov \cite{C15} proposed finding a theory of independence for $\mathrm{NSOP}_{2}$ theories, and the proof of our main result comes from our efforts to answer this proposal.
-Just as in \cite{CK09}, Chernikov and Kaplan's construction gives maximal classes in the \textit{dividing order} of Ben Yaacov and Chernikov \cite{BYC07}, we show that in $\mathrm{NSOP}_{2}$ theories our variant of this construction gives \textit{minimal} classes in the restriction of this order to coheir Morley sequences, proving a analogue of Kim's lemma and in fact a slightly stronger result required for the rest of the proof.
+Just as in \cite{CK09}, Chernikov and Kaplan's construction gives maximal classes in the \textit{dividing order} of Ben Yaacov and Chernikov \cite{BYC07}, we show that in $\mathrm{NSOP}_{2}$ theories our variant of this construction gives \textit{minimal} classes in the restriction of this order to coheir Morley sequences, proving an analogue of Kim's lemma.
 As a by-product of this construction, we also initiate the theory of independence in a class related to the $\mathrm{NATP}$ theories of Ahn and Kim \cite{AK20}, the study of which was further developed by Ahn, Kim and Lee in \cite{AK21}, showing that under this assumption Kim-forking and Kim-dividing coincide for coheir Morley sequences.
 (See \cite{Kr} for the question of finding an analogue for $\mathrm{NSOP}_{1}$ theories of the role that $\mathrm{NTP}_{2}$ theories play relative to simple theories, and developing Kim-independence in that analogue; that Kim-forking coincides with Kim-dividing for coheir Morley sequences in a related class gives us preliminary evidence that $\mathrm{NATP}$ completes this analogy.)